opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

          networks, where the launcher is unable to reach the nodes directly.

-      .. attr:: key-name
+      .. attr:: key-data
          :type: str

-         The name of a keypair that will be used when booting the node.
+         The SSH public key that should be installed on the node.

       .. attr:: max-age
          :type: int